Potential studies: Why plants – like people – need regular health checks

 • Oscillating control loops

-• Inefficient operating points
+• Inefficient operating points of individual units

 • Unnecessary internal energy consumption